 Food gardening provides a wonderful opportunity to do meaningful work as a team for people of any age.
-This sets a wonderful example for children of planning, care, attention and reward.
-Our 4 children have all worked in the garden with me over the years and our oldest who is 29 is now a biodynamic farmer.
+This sets a powerful and yet subtle example for children of planning, care, attention and reward.
+Our 4 children have all worked in the garden with me over the years and our oldest who is 31 is now a biodynamic farmer.
 My wife Vicki often sits chatting with me in the garden in the afternoon when its cooler and better for planting.
 We all work together and share the rewards, healthy great tasting food.

 Extending the family